How Does Meditation Help You Stay Calm?

 - Mantra meditation

-With this meditation technique, you repeat a chosen calming word, phrase or sentence that helps you relax and calm down.
+With a mantra meditation technique, you repeat a chosen calming word, phrase or sentence that helps you relax and calm down.
 You can think of the phrase as a “mantra.”
 According to researchers, meditation and relaxation go hand in hand.
 Repeating a mantra creates a buffer between uninvited thoughts and your mind.
 This buffer allows you to recognize and let go of anxiety-producing thought patterns and reinforces positive thoughts and feelings.
-Check out the Mindworks blog “What is Mantra Meditation?” for information about this practice.
 Some of the positive affirmations you can repeat include:

 - My life is love